Preparing for Distance Teaching and Advising (Best Practices)

 Understand the Student Experience

-NOTE: If you test your assignments and tests using the Student Preview feature of Learn Ultra, any student-based submission will prevent instructors from editing the assignment or test.
+NOTE: If you test your assignments and tests using the Student Preview feature of Blackboard, any student-based submission will prevent instructors from editing the assignment or test.
 You will need to Reset the Student Preview to clear submissions to allow editing.
 The system blocks editing of an assignment or test after any student submissions have begun.
 You may adjust using the regrade feature after student submissions are complete.
 This will ensure that all students have the same experience.

 Understand How Grading Supports Communication Efforts